sjmignot/dogsbody/content/posts/suede-songs.md

 title: "Sueded strangers, blue velvet, trees gilded by your gold leaf touch"
 date: 2020-01-16
 tags: playlist,suede,velvet,midas
+description: "A Spotify playlist including songs from The So So Glos, (Sandy) Alex G, AJJ, and Morphine."
 genre: music
 # --